juliangruendner/ds_develop/build_from_images/opal_poll/README.md

-export QP_DOCKER_REGISTRY_USER='' # user e.g. 'test'  - this user is not needed for publically available images such as the ds images from the miracum registry export QP_DOCKER_REGISTRY_PW=''  #  password, e.g. 'test123!' - not needed for publically available images - see above. export OPAL_ADMIN_PASS='password'  # password for the opal server - it is important for this password to be a save password export R_SERVER_HOST='datashield_rserver' # host of an r server used for the opal evaluation export OPAL_MONGODB_HOST='datashield_mongo'
+export QP_DOCKER_REGISTRY_USER='' # user e.g. 'test'  - this user is not needed for publically available images such as the ds images from the miracum registry export QP_DOCKER_REGISTRY_PW=''  #  password, e.g. 'test123!' - not needed for publically available images - see above. export OPAL_ADMIN_PASS='password'  # password for the opal server - it is important for this password to be a save password export R_SERVER_HOST='datashield_rserver' # host of an r server used for the opal processing of analysis requests export OPAL_MONGODB_HOST='datashield_mongo' # host of the mongo database used

-export POLL_QUEUE_SERVER='' # e.g. '-q 123.12.12.12:443' , queue server host and port(usually 443)
+export POLL_QUEUE_SERVER='' # e.g. '-q 123.12.12.12:443' , queue server host and port(usually 443), the -q prefix is important
-export POLL_OPAL_SERVER=''  # e.g. '-o 123.12.12.12:443' , opal server host and port, if left blank defaults to datashield_opal:8443, which is correct for a pure docker setup export POLL_THREADS=''      # e.g. '-t 5' number of poll threads defaults to 2
+export POLL_OPAL_SERVER=''  # e.g. '-o 123.12.12.12:443' , opal server host and port, if left blank defaults to '-o datashield_opal:8443', which is correct for a pure docker setup export POLL_THREADS=''      # e.g. '-t 5' number of poll threads defaults to 2

 ### Installing your own ssl certificate